 When it comes to misdemeanors versus felonies, the easiest way to distinguish the two is by saying that misdemeanors are less serious and will only result in penalties such as fines, jail or probation, but on top of those sentence options available for misdemeanors, felonies in California can leave you sentenced to time in prison or even result in the death penalty in some cases.

 While the definitions vary from state to state, in California, a misdemeanor is a crime that carries a sentence no worse than one year in county jail.
-In some misdemeanor cases, you may even have the right to waive your appearance in court and have your attorney appear on your behalf.
+In some misdemeanor cases, you may even have the right to waive your appearance in court and have your criminal defense attorney appear on your behalf.
 Common misdemeanor crimes include cases of DUI, petty theft, minor drug possession and most cases of domestic violence.

-Felonies are more serious crimes and if you are convicted, you may end up serving time in a state prison, although some convictions will result in probation time, which may be served in county jail.
-If you are accused of a felony, you must go to court in person.
-No matter what sentence you receive, having a felony conviction on your record can seriously jeopardize your future, preventing you from owning firearms and making you likely to face discrimination while seeking employment and looking for affordable rental housing.
+There are other differences besides sentencing when it comes to misdemeanors versus felonies in California.
+If you are accused of a felony, you must go to court in person, which isn’t always the case for misdemeanors.
+No matter what sentence you receive, having a felony conviction on your record can seriously jeopardize your future, preventing you from owning firearms, leaving you with a DNA record in the state and federal database, and making you likely to face discrimination while seeking employment and looking for affordable housing.